scott-steadman/se-registry/dart/flutter/README.md

-# Overview
+# gift_registry

-This is a multi-platform Flutter front-end for the E-Registry.
+A new Flutter project.

-## Resources
+## Getting Started

-This comes from the README.md generated when I created the project
+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: